al3fbet/al3fbet/README.md

-# Welcome to My Page!
+# Welcome to My Git Page!
 <br>

 *First and foremost*,

-I would like to declare that in **no way** was this *page/profile* created to serve as any kind of shrine or idol.
+I would like to declare that in **no way** was this *page or profile* created to serve as any kind of shrine or idol.
 Technology is meant to be *respected*; it is not meant to be placed above God, or equal to God, nor is it meant to be worshipped.

+This page and my portfolio is to serve or aid in my learning process and research all while collaborating with other cool and like minded developers.

 I'm Ryan, a Software Engineer in training from Canada, currently living in Winnipeg, MB.

 My projects are currently under development.

 I've put a sneak peek of a few here on GitHub.
 I will be working on and contributing to my projects constantly throughout the week, God willing.

 I'm creating and designing as I am learning and going to school.
 I do not consider myself a professional, I believe in the eyes of God we are all students and technically always will be.<br><br>I am a student of **Torah** first and *everything else is secondary*.<br><br> Currently, I've lately have been focusing more on learning comp-sci related technology so that I can apply it to my Hebrew, Bible, and Math studies.
 <br><br>
-I have decided to pursue Software Engineering and Full Stack Development<br><br>I like designing, and I am passionate to learn and understand how things works on the front end and back end.
-I have some prior knowledge and work of doing sysadmin duties working mostly with assorted servers and services on openBSD and Linux.<br>
+I have decided to pursue Software Engineering and Full Stack Development<br><br>I like designing, and I am passionate to learn and understand how things works on the front end and back end.<br><br>I have some prior knowledge and work doing sysadmin duties working mostly with assorted servers and services on openBSD and Linux.<br>

 ## For those who are religious and believe in God:<br><br>